 PUMA joins forces with Alfa Romeo F1 Team ORLEN

-Herzogenaurach, Germany – 17 March 2022 — Sports company PUMA announces the partnership with Alfa Romeo F1 Team ORLEN as the new official race gear supplier.
+Herzogenaurach, Germany – 17 March 2022 — Sports company PUMA will join the Alfa Romeo F1 Team ORLEN as the new official race gear supplier.
 PUMA will provide the full range of items worn by the team’s drivers, Valtteri Bottas and Zhou Guanyu, as they prepare to compete in the first race of the 2022 Formula One season in Bahrain.
-On top PUMA will provide a dedicated training range for the team.
+PUMA will also provide a dedicated training range for the team.

-A really strong partner is becoming part of the PUMA Family: Alfa Romeo F1 Team ORLEN is offering a long-lasting legacy in motorsport combined with an exciting driver pairing in Formula One for 2022.
-PUMA will be supporting the team with the latest innovation and technology in race gear offering super-light fabrics with the customized fit for the athletes from overalls to boots.
+The latest member of the PUMA family, Alfa Romeo F1 Team ORLEN, has a long-lasting legacy in motorsport, combined with an exciting driver pairing in Formula One for 2022.
+PUMA will support the team with the latest innovation and technology in race gear offering super-light fabrics with the customized fit for the athletes from overalls to boots.

-In addition to racewear tailored to Valtteri’s and Zhou’s needs in the cockpit, PUMA will also make sure the Alfa Romeo F1 Team ORLEN crew is operating at the highest level both at the track and while preparing for the race weekend, supporting the team with the latest training gear.
+“There is great potential in the cockpit of the Alfa Romeo F1 Team ORLEN and I can’t wait to see them on their chase for the podium.
+We are really looking forward supporting Zhou Guanyu as the first Chinese Formula One driver.
+His participation is an important milestone to push the sport in his home country further,” said James Clark, Head of Sports Marketing Motorsport at PUMA. ”Moreover, it is a pleasure to continue working together with Valtteri Bottas, who has been part of the PUMA Family since 2017 already.”

-To complete the full package PUMA will provide Alfa Romeo F1 Team ORLEN with footwear: the team will be wearing the brand’s shoes trackside and as part of their travel gear as they move around the world during the 2022 season.
+In addition to racewear tailored to the driver’s needs in the cockpit, PUMA will also make sure the Alfa Romeo F1 Team ORLEN crew operates at the highest level both on the track and while preparing for the race weekend, supporting the team with the latest training gear.

-Frédéric Vasseur, Team Principal Alfa Romeo F1 Team ORLEN: “We welcome PUMA to the Alfa Romeo F1 Team ORLEN family with open arms.
-Like our team, their brand has a long and proud history in sports and has become synonymous with quality and innovation.
-They are going to help us deliver performance, not just by enabling our drivers and crew to train and compete with the latest gear, tailored to their needs, but also by pushing their research and development efforts to provide ever better equipment.
-We are excited to work with them this year and to develop the relationship between PUMA and our drivers – Valtteri, who has worked with them for a long time, and Zhou, who will be wearing PUMA gear as he writes history this weekend as the first F1 driver from China.”
+To complete the full package, PUMA will provide Alfa Romeo F1 Team ORLEN with footwear: the team will wear the brand’s sneakers trackside as part of their travel gear, as they move around the world during the 2022 season.

-James Clark, Head of Sports Marketing Motorsport, PUMA: “We are more than delighted to join forces with Alfa Romeo F1 Team ORLEN as official race gear supplier.
-Alfa Romeo has got a long legacy in Motorsport being one of the founding fathers of Formula One.
-The passion for Motorsport is what connects us.
-In addition, the driver constellation is really exciting.
-We are really looking forward supporting Zhou Guanyu as the first Chinese Formula One pilot.
-He will be a milestone to push the sport in his home country further on.
-Moreover, it is a pleasure to continue working together with Valtteri Bottas, who has been part of the PUMA Family since 2017 already.
-Great potential in the cockpit of the Alfa Romeo F1 Team ORLEN and I can´t wait to see them on their chase for the podium.”
+“We welcome PUMA to the Alfa Romeo F1 Team ORLEN family with open arms.
+Like our team, their brand has a long and proud history in sports and has become synonymous with quality and innovation,” said Frédéric Vasseur, Team Principal Alfa Romeo F1 Team ORLEN.
+“They are going to help us deliver performance, not just by enabling our drivers and crew to train and compete with the latest gear, tailored to their needs, but also by pushing their research and development efforts to provide ever better equipment.”

 Media Contact: